 10. It’s your turn to give a speech in English class, but your stomach will not quit growling.
 What will you do?

 11. Give three reasons why your best friend might be too hoarse to speak to you today.

 12. You are called to the White House to receive a special award.
 What did you do to earn it?

 AnyWord Writing Prompts - Here's a fun collection of original writing prompts that is perfect for middle grade students.
 They're also a simple way to provide some extra spelling practice!
 See these Creative Writing Worksheets which are sample pages from this eBook.

-NEW!
 5th grade lesson plans - Spelling dictation has never been so simple for teachers and parents!
 I've written 30 ready-to-go sentences using lots of words on the 5th grade spelling word list.
 Dictation lessons give students practice with listening, writing and spelling.
 What could be better?
 This are a great addition to your writing prompts for 5th grade.